What are Events?

 - Activity Group Events → These are events specific to an activity group (card, chat bot, & voice bot).
 Only actions within that group may initiate the event.

 - Control Events → These are events specific to a control.
-They are typically associated with the activity of the control (For example: Button have a `Click` event, Text inputs have a `value changed` event)
+They are typically associated with the activity of the control (For example: Buttons have a 'Click' event, Text inputs have a 'value changed' event)

 Every channel that allows for creation of an Airkit Journey has an associated event that is initiated when a new journey is created.
 These events allow for actions at the start of the journey that are specific to the channel.